CraftedPvP/DiamondBank/README.md

-# Diamond Bank Vault
+# 💎 Diamond Bank Vault 💎

-The home page consists of their own pages.
-The pages itself has their own menu.
+The 💎 Bank Vault is a C++17 test project compiled with make.
+It is a console program designed to simulate a bank interface.

 ## Setup
 1. Clone the repo or download it as a `.zip`